 There are several giveaway days throughout the Saratoga meet each year.
 On these days, you are entitled to a free promotional gift with purchase of general admission while supplies last.
 (Coupons for giveaways are not given at the Clubhouse entrance.)
 NYRA typically reveals the giveaways a few weeks before the Saratoga meet's Opening Day.
 Watch this site for the update-we'll tell you the giveaways as soon as we have the info.

 These promotions range from ball caps and t-shirts to coolers, umbrellas and more.
 Every year, there is a different lineup of giveaways.
 See this year's Giveaway Days >>

 As part of the 2017 Season Perks program, season pass and season ticket plan holders are guaranteed a premium Saratoga giveaway item on each giveaway day, as long as they are in attendance at the Race Course and redeem the giveaway item by 3:00 PM.
 Redemptions will begin when the gates open to the general public.

 Each summer the Saratoga Race Course hosts family fun and special events.
 Racing dates like Opening Day, Travers, Closing Day etc. are usually announced by late February, while special event dates and details, like the Hat Day and Fabulous Fillies Day etc, aren't announced until mid to late June.
 Please Note: our pages will be updated as soon as information is released.

 Steeplechase races incorporate obstacles and fence jumping, rather than traditional flat horse racing.
 The Steeplechase races happen every Wednesday and Thursday at Saratoga Race Course during the meet.
 View the steeplechasing schedule for Saratoga here >>

-Two locations are climate controlled:
+Three locations are climate controlled:

-- The At-the-Rail Pavilion
+- At The Rail Pavilion